vipcaqb/Project5_Udacity/README.md

 - **NodeGroup**, each NodeGroup has a set of rules to define how instances are operated and created for the EKS-Cluster
 - **Management** is needed to configure and manage the Cluster and its deployments and services.
 I created two management hosts for extra redundancy if one of them fails.

-#### List of deployed Stacks:

-#### List of deployed Instances:

-## CircleCi - CI/CD Pipelines

-I used CircleCi to create a CI/CD  to test and deploy changes manually before they get deployed automatically to the Cluster using Ansible.

-#### From Zero to Hero demonstration:

-## Linting using Pylint and Hadolint

-Linting is used to check if the Application and Dockerfile is syntactically correct.
-This process makes sure that the code quality is always as good as possible.

-#### This is the output when the step fails:

-#### This is the output when the step passes:

-## Project Scope

 ## Environment Variables